IBM/k8-secrets-as-hyperledger-fabric-wallet/README.md

 ![swagger-ui](./images/swagger-ui.png)

 Execute the `invoke` and `query` transactions for your chaincode.
-If you have deployed the sample `fabcar` chaincode, then you can execute transactions as shown in the snapshots below.
+If you have deployed the sample `fabcar` chaincode, then you can execute the transactions using the values shown below.
+Else please provide the values as per your chaincode.

 **Invoke**